AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Don't use URL parameters where possible.
 	- Validate inputs using approved / accelpted lists.
 	- Create an approved list of domains that are permitted for each call.
 Reject anything else.
+	- Use request filtering, which is typically a feature of your tech stack.
+	- Disable unused URL schemas (file:///, dict:///, ftp://, etc)
+- Don't do deserialization in general.
+Use JSON / XML / YAML / etc instead.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?